WLAM: History

 Initially locally programmed, in early 2010 WLAM and WLVP became affiliates of The True Oldies Channel.
-Additionally, on August 2, the station added The Jeff Santos Show from WWZN in Boston; this in effect took WLAM's morning drive programming back to a news/talk format, as Santos' program immediately follows the simulcast of WCSH's morning newscast.
-The stations' format was modified once more on August 6, 2011, when sports talk was re-added to the schedule 7 days a week via locally produced shows and high school football and basketball from the Maine Sports Network (which previously provided some weekend programming to WJJB-FM).
+Additionally, on August 2, the station added The Jeff Santos Show from WWZN in Boston.
+The stations' format was modified once more on August 6, 2011, when sports talk was re-added to the schedule via locally produced shows and high school football and basketball from the Maine Sports Network (which previously provided some weekend programming to WJJB-FM).

 WLAM, along with 16 other Nassau stations in northern New England, was purchased at bankruptcy auction by WBIN Media Company, a company controlled by Bill Binnie, on May 22, 2012.
 Binnie already owned WBIN-TV in Derry, New Hampshire.
 The deal was completed on November 30, 2012.
+In June 2014, WLAM and WLVP switched to Cumulus Media's Good Time Oldies service after Cumulus ended distribution of The True Oldies Channel.

 On December 9, 2015, Binnie agreed to sell WLAM and WLVP to Blue Jey Broadcasting Company, controlled by Bob Bittner, for $135,000.
 The sale to Blue Jey Broadcasting was consummated on February 17, 2016.
+Bittner evolved the stations' format to a playlist similar to (but separate from) his existing Maine property, WJTO in Bath; by 2021, WLAM and WLVP had become separately programmed and automated from their transmitter sites, though continuing to feature a similar playlist of soft adult contemporary and standards to Bittner's flagship network of WJTO, WJIB in Cambridge, Massachusetts, and WBAS on Cape Cod.

+Bittner died on May 26, 2023, and the station has been operated by Bob Perry on behalf of his estate since then.
+On March 31, 2025, Perry announced that WLAM and WJTO would cease broadcasting on April 13, 2025, because donations were not keeping pace with the cost of operating and maintaining the stations; WLVP had already left the air in October 2024.
+Days before the scheduled shutdown, Perry announced that WLAM and WJTO would continue operating after April 13 during negotiations with potential buyers for the stations, saying that "it is better for us to keep them on the air for the immediate future".